 According to the CDC, it’s recommended that annual influenza vaccinations are given to everyone age 6 months or older.
 Getting a flu shot is especially important certain groups with a higher risk of more severe influenza complications, such as:

 - Young children

 Also, kids between 6 months to 8 years may need two doses of the flu vaccine, to be given at least four weeks apart in order to be fully inoculated against influenza.

 Influenza is a potentially deadly and serious disease.
 Despite advancements in medicine, getting the flu can lead to hospitalization, and sometimes even death.
 Every flu season brings new and different challenges, and an influenza infection affects people differently.
 Getting an annual flu vaccine is the best way to protect yourself against the more serious symptoms of getting the flu, or getting the flu altogether.
 Getting a flu shot has many benefits, including reducing the risk of flu illnesses, hospitalizations and even the risk of flu-related death in children.

 Getting an annual flu vaccine is a safe and effective method to prevent the flu.
 The flu vaccine causes the body to develop antibodies to several strains of the influenza virus, which in turn help protect against infection.

 There are many strains of the influenza virus, and they constantly change from year to year.
 Getting a seasonal flu shot every year helps keep up with the three strains of the virus that research suggests will be most common in the upcoming flu season.

-The flu vaccine can be given as a shot or injection.
+The flu vaccine can be given as a shot, injection or nasal mist.

 People who can get the flu shot: